pg-sys/astra_chatbot_documentQA/README.md

 A little bit more sophisticate Web UI.
 It can be embedded into other apps / notebooks etc.
 It is a chatbot that uses NiceGui Framework and a chat messaging style to interact with the user.

+# 7. cleanupdata.py
+This clears the VectorDatabase (truncates data).

 # Comments
 Start the python programs with python3 progname.py